New York City Board of Aldermen: Unicameral council (1875–1897)

-The Board of Aldermen under the 1873 act comprised 27 members elected annually, 6 elected at-large and 21 elected from Senate districts with three from each district.
+The Board of Aldermen under the 1873 act comprised 27 members elected annually, 6 elected at-large and 21 elected from State Senate districts with three from each district.
 Cumulative voting was limited, with a voter being entitled to vote for up to two aldermen in the district races and up to four aldermen in the at-large race.
-The Board elected its President from among its membership.
+The Board elected its president from among its membership.

 Lower house (1898–1901)

 When New York City annexed much of its surroundings and assumed its modern form in 1898, a new city charter was passed that reintroduced a bicameral legislature, this time known as the "Municipal Assembly".
-This was not uncontroversial; The New York Times noted the corruption associated with the City's previous attempt at bicameralism.
-Under this system the Council was elected from special districts that each elected three members except for the districts representing Queens and Staten Island, which elected two members.
+This was not uncontroversial; The New York Times noted the corruption associated with the city's previous attempt at bicameralism.
+Under this system the council was elected from special districts that each elected three members except for the districts representing Queens and Staten Island, which elected two members.
 Each member of the Board of Aldermen was elected from an Assembly district except for those representing Queens, where one member was elected from the former Long Island City and Newtown and one member from the remainder.
-The President of the Council was directly elected by citizens of the City while the President of the Board of Aldermen was selected from among its membership.
-This bicameralism invited comparisons to the state legislature, with The Brooklyn Eagle comparing the Council to "the State Senate ... [as] a superior body."
+The president of the council was directly elected by citizens of the City while the president of the Board of Aldermen was selected from among its membership.
+This bicameralism invited comparisons to the state legislature, with The Brooklyn Eagle comparing the council to "the State Senate ... [as] a superior body."

 Abolition

-The return to bicameralism proved to be short-lived, however, when a new charter passed in 1901 entailed removing the Council and making the President of the Board of Aldermen directly elected by City citizens.
+The return to bicameralism proved to be short-lived, however, when a new charter passed in 1901 entailed removing the council and making the President of the Board of Aldermen directly elected by City citizens.
 This charter entered into effect in January 1902, making the municipal legislature once again unicameral.

 Return to unicameralism (1902–1937)

-The new unicameral Board comprised aldermen elected from special districts at one per district, the President of the Board of Aldermen, who was elected citywide, and the Borough presidents.
+The new unicameral board comprised aldermen elected from special districts at one per district, the president of the Board of Aldermen, who was elected citywide, and the borough presidents.
 There were initially 73 districts, although in later years this was reduced to 65.
-The term of the President was four years while aldermen served two-year terms.
-Heads of administrative departments had seats in the Board and could be compelled to answer questions of it and participate in debate, but were not entitled to vote.
+The term of the president was four years while aldermen served two-year terms.
+Heads of administrative departments had seats in the board and could be compelled to answer questions of it and participate in debate, but were not entitled to vote.

 New charter

 Plans were made in the 1930s to introduce a new city charter that would replace the Board of Aldermen with a smaller City Council that would be elected from each borough via proportional representation.
-This was in large part due to the large Democratic majorities in the Board of Aldermen.
-The Board convened for the last time on December 21, 1937.
+This was in large part due to the disproportionately-large Democratic majorities in the Board of Aldermen.
+The board convened for the last time on December 21, 1937.

-Proportional representation was abolished in 1947 due in large part to its opening up the possibility of Communist council members being elected.
+Proportional representation was abolished in 1947 due in large part to its success at providing fairness by electing Communist council members who had sufficient votes.